FAQ

 Each placed or modified order is validated at:

-• compliance with the required trading resolution of the trading hour,
+• compliance with the required trading resolution of the trading period,

-• compliance with the correct specification of the performance divisibility condition within the selected trading hours of the first block, which can only be defined for standard hourly orders,
+• compliance with the correct specification of the power divisibility condition within selected trading periods of the first block, which can only be defined for standard orders within hourly products and 15-minute products, compliance with the assignment of electricity quantity and price in at least one trading period of the block,

-• compliance with the paired entry of the quantity of electricity and the price, or weighted average price, in the trading hour of the order,
+• compliance with the paired entry of the quantity of electricity and the price, or weighted average price, in the trading period of the order,

-• compliance with the minimum amount of electricity in a trading period (0.1 MWh),
+• compliance with the minimum amount of electricity in a trading period (0.1 MW),

-• compliance with the maximum amount of electricity in a trading period (99 999 MWh) ,
+• compliance with the maximum amount of electricity in a trading period (99 999 MW) ,

 • compliance with the minimum price (-500 €/MWh),